-The Santa Ana Volcano in El Salvador is an astonishing active stratovolcano that happens to be the highest in the country at about 7812 feet above sea level.
+The Santa Ana Volcano in El Salvador is an active stratovolcano located in the department of Santa Ana; this volcano is the highest in the country at about 7812 feet above sea level.
 This majestic volcano, also called Ilamatepec Volcano, is a top touristic destination for foreigners and locals alike.

-This large stratovolcano is located in the Santa Ana department, west of the astounding Coatepeque Caldera.
-Furthermore, Santa Ana is one of the three volcanoes on the Los Volcanoes National park or Cerro Verde National Park, as is also known.
+This large stratovolcano is located west of the astounding Coatepeque Caldera.
+Furthermore, Santa Ana is one of the three volcanoes on the Los Volcanoes National park or Cerro Verde National Park, as it is also known.

 Hiking the Santa Ana Volcano in El Salvador.